nabeelvalley/docs/src/content/docs/iot/bluetooth-intro.md

 ---
 published: true
 title: Introduction to Bluetooth
-subtitle: Connecting to, and Reading Data from Bluetooth Devices using Python and Bleak
+description: Connecting to, and Reading Data from Bluetooth Devices using Python and Bleak
 ---

 ## Overview